-Join Richard Harrington for an in-depth discussion in this video Using Flicker Free, part 1, part of Shooting a Nighttime Time-Lapse Video.
+Join Richard Harrington for an in-depth discussion in this video Using Flicker Free, part 1, part of Time-Lapse Video: Nighttime.

 - Let's continue our look at a few more post production techniques.
 First up, I want to talk specifically about Flicker Free from Digital Anarchy.
 Now you'll recall we addressed minimizing Flicker while shooting by making sure you used a manual aperture lens.
 So they didn't bounce in between takes.
 Additionally avoiding things like aperture priority where the camera lens changes, will ensure that the camera minimizes fluctuation.
 But still, it's possible to end up with flicker.
 And to smooth this out I like to take advantage of a tool called Flicker Free.